dotnet/designs/accepted/2022/FunctionPointers.md

 ```

 ## GetModified*Type() methods for `FieldInfo`, `PropertyInfo` and `ParameterInfo`
 If the return type is from the corresponding `FieldInfo.FieldType`, `PropertyInfo.PropertyType` or `ParameterInfo.ParameterType` is a function pointer and has custom modifiers, then a "modified type" is returned which is a wrapper over the type returned from `FieldType \ PropertyType \ Parametertype`.
-That type's `UnderlyingSystemType` property will be the non-null, unmodified function pointer type.
+That type's `UnderlyingSystemType` property will be the unmodified function pointer type.

 If the return type is not a function pointer, or a function pointer without any custom modifiers, then the value from FieldType etc. will be returned which will have `this.UnderlyingSystemType != this`.